Asterics2020-Obelics/School2019/profile/README.md

 Both [%time](http://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-time) and [%timeit](http://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-timeit) are available from ipython and Jupyter.

-:point_right: Let's work through the [Profiling and Timing Code](https://jakevdp.github.io/PythonDataScienceHandbook/01.07-timing-and-profiling.html) Jupyter notebook from the excellent [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas.
+:point_right: Let's work through the "Timing Code Snippets" section in the [Profiling and Timing Code](https://jakevdp.github.io/PythonDataScienceHandbook/01.07-timing-and-profiling.html) Jupyter notebook from the excellent [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) by Jake VanderPlas.
 Instructions how to start it are in the [Setup](#setup) section.

-Using [%timeit](http://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-timeit) can be confusing.
+Using [%timeit](http://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-timeit) for the first time is confusing.
-Let's look at a simple example:
+It's not obvious what is happening and what all the numbers mean:
 ```
 In [1]: %%timeit a = 42
    ...: a * a